Talostolida rashleighana (Melville, 1888)

 Rashleigh's cowry

-Talostolida rashleighana is apparently endemic to the Hawaiian Islands,
+Talostolida rashleighana is apparently endemic to the Hawaiian Islands.

-species is usually rare and found under rocks, mostly at depths of 13 to 25m
+found under rocks, mostly at depths of 13 to 25m on the wide, mostly flat fringing

-on the wide, mostly flat fringing reefs of the northern and western shores of
+reefs of the northern and western shores of Oahu, where it is difficult to dive

-Oahu, where it is difficult to dive during the late fall through spring months
+during the late fall through spring months due to high surf.
+During the summer

-due to high surf.
-During the summer and fall of 1972, it was frequently seen
+and fall of 1972, it was frequently seen under low rocks on the flat, pavement-like

-under low rocks on the flat, pavement-like reef off Haleiwa at a depth of about
+reef off Haleiwa at a depth of about 14-15m.
+During the same year, there were

-of cowries living in the same area.
-The following years, however, most of the
+The following years, however, most of the species, including the T. rashleighana,

-species, including the T. rashleighana, declined in numbers and T.
+declined greatly in numbers and T. rashleighana again became rare.

-rashleighana again became rare.
 This species looks most like Talostolida

 latior, differing primarily in animal characteristics.
 The red mantle